yard

 Late summer and fall should lean on asters, native goldenrod species, upright sedum clumps, and garden aster varieties.
 These carry monarchs and native bees into cooler weather.

-In warmer zone 8–11 gardens, long blooming choices like heat loving lantana and trailing verbena mixes can bridge gaps between seasonal waves.
+In warmer zone 8–11 gardens, long blooming choices like heat loving lantana can bridge gaps between seasonal waves.
+Trailing verbena mixes help cover the same late-season gap in containers and bed edges.

 • fiber_manual_recordEarly season: Crocus, simple single tulip types, naturalizing daffodils, serviceberry.